Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/xcm-for-assets.md

 Effects:

-1. H will withdraw 21 PolkaETH from Alice's local account.
+1. H will withdraw 21 SnowETH from Alice's local account.
-2. The sovereign account of H on D will be reduced by 21 PolkaETH.
+2. The sovereign account of H on D will be reduced by 21 SnowETH.
-3. D will mint 21 PolkaETH into Bob's account.
+3. D will mint 21 SnowETH into Bob's account.

 Example Message: